 This is why you're here.
 We're going to use this information to our advantage to attract the millennial consumer, because companies no longer control their brand reputation, consumers do.

-- Creating a social media content calendar
+- Explain the importance of creating a social media content calendar.